tamarin-prover/batch-tamarin/PACKAGING.md

-# Packaging Guide for tamarin-wrapper
+# Packaging Guide for batch-tamarin

-This document explains how to package and publish tamarin-wrapper to PyPI.
+This document explains how to package and publish batch-tamarin to PyPI.

 ## Building the Package